seamplex/feenox/doc/200-architecture.md

  * a few Intel-compatible or ARM-like CPUs per host
  * a few levels of memory caches
  * a few gigabytes of random-access memory
- * several gigabytes of solid-statee storage
+ * several gigabytes of solid-state storage

 It should successfully run on